-How to Upholster a Dining Room Seat - for Outdoors
+How to Upholster an Outdoor Dining Room Seat

 It’s amazing how something as small as a seat cushion can change the look of your whole dining set.
 As a part of our Outdoor Dining Area Makeover, we sanded and refinished the wood on an old dining table and chairs to give them new life.
 The seats on these chairs had seen better days, too, so we decided to recover them and we’re going to share the process with you!
 Re-covering seat covers is a great beginner-level upholstery project.
 Let’s take a look at how to re-cover dining chair seats and how to add a moisture barrier to the foam.